Automunge/AutoMunge/README.md

 'coworkers' :         downstream auntsuncles / all generations / replaces column / no offspring
 'friends' :           downstream cousins / all generations / supplements column / no offspring
 ```

-Now we'll start here by listing the family tree primitives for those root
-categories built into the automunge library.
-After that we'll give a quick
+And here arethe series of family trees currently built into the internal library.
-narrative for each of the associated transformation functions.

 ```
     transform_dict.update({'nmbr' : {'greatgrandparents' : [], \